 Retinoids and Sensitive Skin

-Retinoid can be in the form of various products from serum, cream, and moisturiser as topical retinoids.
-In terms of product there is actually no set of rules on where to begin.
+Retinoid can be found in various products from serum, cream, and moisturiser as topical retinoids.
+There is no set of rules on where to begin in terms of products.
 However, if you have sensitive skin, you might want to incorporate your retinoid slowly into your routine by first using a low concentration cream-based retinoid product.
 A retinoid cream can prevent irritation and side effects, especially for those of you with sensitive skin.

-No matter which steps you prefer to corporate your retinoid in your anti-ageing skincare routine, there are other ingredients that you would want to avoid mixing together.
-Chemical exfoliators ingredients such as AHA / BHA can increase more transient transepidermal water loss and therefore can increase the chance of dryness and sensitivity.
+No matter which steps you prefer to corporate your retinoid in your anti-ageing skincare routine, there are other ingredients that you would want to avoid mixing.
+Chemical exfoliators ingredients such as AHA / BHA can increase more transient transepidermal water loss and, therefore, can increase the chance of dryness and sensitivity.
 Therefore, try to switch them out every other day with your retinoids.

 Librarian tip: Retinoids should be avoided during pregnancy.
-Alter with other safe for pregnancy anti-ageing ingredients such as Alpha-hydroxy acid (glycolic acid, lactic acid) and hyaluronic acid to keep up with that pregnancy glow!
+Opt for pregnancy-safe anti-ageing ingredients such as Alpha-hydroxy acid (glycolic acid, lactic acid) and hyaluronic acid to keep up with that pregnancy glow!

-Takeaway: Retinoid is that one dream ingredients for anti-ageing in your skincare product.
+Takeaway: Retinoid is that one dream ingredient for anti-ageing in your skincare product.
 However, their side effects can be a drawback for some people.
-Although with the right placement and care, you can totally avoid the side effects.
-If you have a concern on ageing, acne, and loss of elasticity on your skin, this is one ingredient that you would want to be in your vanity.
-This ingredient actually won’t only reverse the signs of ageing, but also prevent them.
+Although with the right placement and care, you can avoid the side effects.
+If you have a concern about ageing, acne, and loss of elasticity on your skin, this is one ingredient that you would want to be in your vanity.
+This ingredient actually won’t only reverse the signs of ageing but also prevent them.